mykhani/BeagleboneGreen-RoadTest/README.md

 The analog input from the Grove ADC port goes to a voltage divider circuit, and then the scaled down voltage is fed into the non-inverting input of LMV324 op-amp, configured in the voltage follower mode with unity gain.
 The input voltage scaling factor comes out to be 0.359 (56k/(56k + 100k).
 This means that the voltage of upto 5.8V can be safely applied to the Grove ADC pins (this doesn't take into account the effect of resistance tolerances which is 1%).
 The negative supply voltage of the op-amp is connected to GND so ideally the negative input voltages would get clamped to 0V (I am not sure why there is still a negative side clamping diode on ADC input).
 The BAT54SW in the schmatics is the low forward voltage drop Schottky diode and is used to clamp the ADC input voltage to 1.8V + forward voltage drop of the diode.
 For an average value of 0.3V forward voltage drop, this makes the positive clamping voltage to be 2.1V, the maximum tolereable ADC input voltage level.

-I still don't get the why there are 1k resistors (R6, R10) in the feedback path, as per my understanding, these resistors should be connected between the output of op-amp and Beaglebone's analog pins as the only function they seem to have is limit the current going into the ADC pins when they are clamped.
+I still don't get the why there are 1k resistors (R6, R10) in the feedback path, as per my understanding, these resistors should be connected between the output of op-amp and Beaglebone's analog pins as the only function they seem to have is limiting the current going into the ADC pins when they are clamped.
 Anyways, it's been ages since I worked with op-amps at the hardware level so maybe I am missing something but still, all the ADC protection circuits I have found for Beaglebone Black has the current limiting resistor connected between the op-amp output and ADC input pins.

 #### 4.4.2 Reading the ADC pins
 The sysfs based interface for reading the ADC pins is shown below: